 This recipe uses arrowroot as an ingredient.
 I’d never used arrowroot in cooking before – though I am a fan of the Arnott’s Arrowroot biscuit.
 I added it to the shopping list and discovered that it’s commonly used as a thickener.
-You can read more about its use in cooking here.

 Let’s bake layer cake

 This recipe for Chocolate Layer Cake really is quite simple and easy to mix up and bake off.

 I used a set of five 18cm layer pans that I bought from Aldi a few months ago (and ended up ditching one wonky layer during the process of making this cake).